emanivinay/Avaj/README.md

 future.

 ### Future goals
-1. Abstract datatypes - I'd like to support abstract datatypes with simple syntax.
+1. Algebraic datatypes - I'd like to support algebraic datatypes with simple syntax.

 2. Protocols - A protocol is like a Java interface - it specifies the methods